Deadwood is one of the most important concepts in Gin Rummy. It affects when you can knock, how scoring works, and how often you risk being undercut.

 After a knock:

-- The opponent may lay off cards on your melds
+- The opponent may lay off cards onto your melds

 Common Deadwood Mistakes

-- Forgetting to count face cards as 10 points
+Forgetting that face cards are worth 10 points

 Always re-count deadwood before ending a round.